MSZ98/Easy-Google-Account-Picker/README.md

     GoogleAccountPicker googleAccountPicker = new GoogleAccountPicker(this);
 ```

  2. Use pickAccount() method anywhere to pick an account.
-It doesn't return anything.
-You have to
+It doesn't return anything, because choosing an account is non blocking operation.
-    do it like this:
+    You have to do it like this:

 ```java
     googleAccountPicker.pickAccount(account -> {
         System.out.println(account.getName());
     });
 ```

-    or
+   or if you don't want to use lambdas:

 ```java
     googleAccountPicker.pickAccount(new OnAccountPickedListener() {
           public void onAccountPicked(Account account) {